iguana-parser/iguana-parser.github.io/examples/api.md

 a <a href="{{ site.baseurl }}/documentation.html#binarized_sppf">binarized SPPF</a>.
 Binarized SPPFs, however, are part of the internal machinery of GLL, and are not meant for the end user.
-Iguana provides support for conversion of binarized SPPF terms that reflect the context-free grammar used for parsing.
+Iguana provides support for conversion of binarized SPPF to terms that correspond to our grammar model.
 We can access the SPPF and parse tree from a <code>ParseResult</code> as follows.</p>

 {% highlight java %}